The brown trout (Salmo trutta) is an adaptable freshwater fish and a fearsome predator with rows of sharp pointed teeth in its mouth.

 Lifespan: 15 to 20 years

 We like trout because: they are an aggressive predator and will take most live baits.

 How to catch a trout

-Whilst they will happily eat maggots and worms, trout along with salmon are known as game fish and for the purists, should only be caught with a fly.
-There is a considerable art and skill involved in fly fishing which involves using nothing more than hook attached to your line.
-The hook is dressed usually with bits of feather and other materials as an imitation of shrimps, small fry, insects and other water invertebrates that make up the fishes natural diet.
+Whilst they will happily eat maggots and worms, trout, along with salmon, are known as game fish and for the purists, should only be caught with a fly.
+There is a considerable art and skill involved in fly fishing, using nothing more than a hook attached to your line.
+The hook is dressed usually with bits of feather and other materials as an imitation of shrimps, small fry, insects and other water invertebrates that make up the fish's natural diet.
 It is also an art to dress/tie your own hooks.
-The ultimate satisfaction and Holy Grail of fly fishing is using the hook, convincing the ever wary and very cleaver fish that it is real prey/food, hooking, playing and then landing the fish.
+The ultimate satisfaction and Holy Grail of fly fishing is convincing the ever wary and very clever fish that your hook is real prey/food, and then hooking, playing and landing the fish.